Sell Inherited House Houston Tx - we buy inherited houses for cash

 Property Valuation

-If court approval is required, a professional appraisal or market analysis is typically needed to confirm fair market value for the selling price/sale price.
-Some probate sales (including auction formats) may require marketing to achieve the highest bid.
+If court approval is required in dependent administration, a professional appraisal or market analysis may be needed to confirm fair market value for the selling price/sale price.
+Some probate sales (including auction formats) may require marketing to achieve the highest bid, but there is more flexibility in Texas probate law.

 Selling the Home